Organizing a raffle, contest, or bingo game

 - The player has no decisive influence on the outcome.

-- The proceeds from the game of chance go to a charitable cause of general interest.
-For example, a new clubhouse, instruments for the music association, or renovation of the church.
+- The proceeds from the raffle will go to a charitable cause that serves the public interest.
+For example, a new clubhouse, instruments for the music association, or the renovation of the church.

 How does it work?